BibleReadingPlan/BibleReadingPlans/readme.txt

 == Upgrade Notice ==

-= 3.0-alpha-5 =
+= 3.0-beta-1 =

 This version:

 1. IN PROGRESS:
-	If audio is available for OT, but not NT, the OT audio is presented as the NT one.
 	Readings using other than the Bible Brain API need to be tested, as well as reading plans other than those of the ACNA.
-	Also, work still needs doing on the settings page.
+	Some work still needs doing on the settings page.
 Adds ability to have audio for many of the languages and versions from the Bible Brain API.

 1. TO DO: Populate DocBlocks for methods/functions.